WordPad: Discontinuation

 In September 2023, Microsoft announced that WordPad will be removed from "a future release of Windows", recommending Windows Notepad and Microsoft Word.
 In January 2024, WordPad was no longer auto-installed after a clean installation of the OS with the release of the Windows 11 Build 26020 Insider Preview's Canary Channel.
 Furthermore, Microsoft stated that WordPad will be officially removed in future updates, and it will not be available for reinstallation.
 Microsoft recommended using Microsoft Word for rich text documents like .doc and .rtf, while Notepad is suggested for plain text documents like .txt.
+In September 2026, Microsoft announced that it would end support for WordPad on GAC editions of Windows 10 when enrolled to get Extended Security Updates (ESU) effective May 11, 2027.
+After that, WordPad will be only supported on Windows 10 Enterprise 2019 LTSC and Windows 10 IoT Enterprise LTSC 2021 through the end of their respective lifecycles, ending all support for WordPad on all editions of Windows after more than 36 years.